rpriyaj/Major-Project-2021-Machine-Learning/README.md

 •	Implement recent machine learning techniques for experimental data on chemical physics and to identify the experimental conditions for obtaining good materials.

+#### 4. Project Details
+1. To develop an user interface to deploy the software, tkinter package ("Tk interface") was used.
+2. It is the standard Python Interface to the Tk GUI toolkit.
+3. Interface allow experimentalists to import a CSV file and select a Regression Method.
+4. Upon selecting a regression method, a dialog opens for users to enter hyperparameter values for the chosen method.
+5. After which, results from the regression analysis will be displayed.

+#### 5. Key Benefits
+1. Financially less burden for material scientistis to carry out experiments
+2. Ability to try out different formulations in least amount of time

+#### 6. Key Technologies used
+- Visual Studio Code
+- Tkinter Library
+- Python

+#### 7. Potential Enhancements
+- Include automatic hyperparameter tuning to automatically improve accuracy
+- Implement different types of models to try and test out different formulations